 Regular contribution eligibility

 To make an HSA regular contribution, the rules require that an individual be covered by an HSA eligible high deductible health plan (HDHP).
 Whether or not that individual is the HDHP policy holder is irrelevant.
-Additionally, with the exception of limited purpose types of insurance, an individual cannot have non HDHP coverage, may not be eligible to be claimed as a dependent on someone else’s federal tax return, and cannot be enrolled in Medicare due to age or disability.
+Additionally, with an exception of limited purpose types of insurance, an individual cannot have non HDHP coverage, may not be eligible to be claimed as a dependent on someone else’s federal tax return, and cannot be enrolled in Medicare due to age or disability.

-Self-only vs. Family health plan coverage
+Self-only vs. family health plan coverage

 Health care coverage is generally available for one person (i.e., self-only coverage) or a family.
 Several factors beyond the scope of this article play a role in determining whether a health plan is an HSA eligible HDHP.
 If a health plan is an HSA eligible HDHP, the type of coverage (i.e., self-only vs. family) determines the amount an individual may contribute to his/her HSA.